DLM-Nameless/Movie_recommendations/README.md

 Final Project for the Dynamic systems 2023-2 class, taught by Dr. Victor de la Luz at the Universidad Nacional Autónoma de México (National Autonomous University of México | UNAM), in its Escuela Nacional de Estudios Superiores Unidad Morelia Campus (National School of Superior-Level Studies, Morelia Campus | ENES Morelia), as part of its Licenciatura en Tecnologías para la Información en Ciencias career plan (Bs. in Information Technologies applied to Science | L.T.I.C.).

 The contents of this repository are licensed under the GNU General Public License version 3.
-Visit https://www.gnu.org/licenses/gpl-3.0.html for more information
+Visit https://www.gnu.org/licenses/gpl-3.0.html for more information.

 ## Definition
 Creating a platform that collects movie information through simple questions to suggest personalized options to the user is a great way to help people find movies they might enjoy.
 By asking questions like movie length and genre of interest, the platform could filter the options and provide accurate and relevant suggestions to the user.
 In addition, the platform could also include user feedback and ratings so that users can make informed decisions.